Kazu I: Sinking

-On 13:15 local time Saturday 23 April 2022 the ship went missing with 26 people on board, of which two were crew and two were children.
+At 13:15 local time on 23 April 2022 the ship went missing with 26 people on board, of which two were crew and two were children.
 The ship was crewed by a 54 year old captain and a 27 year old deckhand.
 The crew signaled that the boat was listing at 30 degrees and was about to sink.
-The crew said all aboard were wearing life jackets, however the water temperature reaches 0 degrees Celsius at night.
+The crew said all aboard were wearing life jackets, however the water temperature reached 0 degrees Celsius at night.
 Due to high waves in the area, local fishing boats had decided to return to port.
 The Japan Coast Guard dispatched five patrol boats and two aircraft to search for survivors.

-As of 30 April 2022 fourteen people have been confirmed dead, and the rest are missing.
+As of 30 April 2022 fourteen people were confirmed dead, the rest missing.
 On 29 April the wreckage of the boat was found, located on a slope near the Shiretoko Peninsula at a depth of 115–120 meters.
 On 8 May, a submersible was used to probe the sunken boat in an attempt to locate the bodies of the twelve remaining missing people.